Before You Begin

-- The target datastore must have enough free space to store disks of the migrated VMs.
+- The target datastore must have enough free space to store disks of the VMs that you plan to migrate.
 To receive alerts about low space on the target datastore, configure global notification settings.
 For more information, see Specifying Other Notification Settings.

 - If you want to use VMware vSphere vMotion to relocate VMs between hosts and/or VMware vSphere Storage vMotion to relocate VM disks between datastores, make sure that you have a VMware vSphere license covering these features.